ring-clojure/ring-json/README.md

 ## Usage

-The `wrap-json-response` middleware will convert any response with a map as a body into JSON:
+The `wrap-json-response` middleware will convert any response with a map or a vector as a body into JSON:

 ```clojure
 (use 'ring.middleware.json